truongluan303/c-data-structures/README.md

  Include the implementations of data structures in C programming language.

 ### Build & Install The Shared Library
+Run the `build.sh` script of manually perform the following commands:
 ```bash
 # Create a build directory and move into it
 mkdir build